MicrosoftDocs/common-data-model-and-service/common-data-model/use.md

 Let’s explore some of the scenarios in detail

--   Jump-start app development with PowerApps and Common Data Service
+-   Jump-start app development with Power Apps and Common Data Service

 -   Export data from Common Data Service into Azure Data Lake.